A tour of Zilart for developers from the Samolyot company

 Eugene December 7, 2025

-I'd like to express my gratitude and that of my supervisor for organizing the tour!
+12. Good afternoon!
+I'd like to express my gratitude and that of my guide for organizing the tour!
 We were very pleased.
+We'd like to do it again in October, but on a different route — ZIL.
+Note: This refers to the tour for Samolet Group developers, led by guide Maria.

 Elya September 27, 2025